Generalized flux trajectories: New insights into partially coherent Airy beams: Theory

 \subsection{Superposition of two overlapping partially coherent Airy beams}

 An interesting case worth discussing here is also a situation where we have a partially coherent superposition of two overlapping Airy beams, with each contribution in the superposition having a different weight.
-As it was shown in Ref.~\citeonline{sanz:JOSAA:2022}, the overlapping of two Airy beams produces interference traits, which manifest in a sort of wiggly behavior in the corresponding trajectories.
+As it was shown in Ref.~\cite{sanz:JOSAA:2022}, the overlapping of two Airy beams produces interference traits, which manifest in a sort of wiggly behavior in the corresponding trajectories.
 This thus poses another interesting questions, namely, whether one could expect to recover or observed any typical coherent trait out of a superposition of two poorly coherent beams.
 To investigate this fact, consider an initial input superposition of the type

-where we have assumed, for simplicity, the random $\lambda$-shift to be the same on both partners.
-In this superposition, $\theta$ and $\varphi$ denote the angles on the Bloch sphere\cite{breuer-bk:2002}, so that the poles represent a single Airy beam and the equator states describe a qubit-type state where the two parties contribute exactly the same way to the superposition, although there is still relative phase between them.
+where we have assumed, for simplicity, the random $\xi$-shift to be the same on both partners.
+This superposition has been written in the form of a Bloch vector for a two-state system \cite{nielsen-chuang-bk,breuer-bk:2002,aspect-bk}, where $\theta$ and $\varphi$ denote the polar and azimuthal angles in a sphere (the Bloch sphere, isomorphic to Poincar\'e's sphere) with radius equal to $|\psi|^2$.
+Within the present context, the North and South poles of the Bloch sphere represent, respectively, the single propagating Airy beam or the counter-propagating one, while any value around the equator of the sphere describes a qubit-type state, where the two parties contribute exactly the same way to the superposition, although there is still a relative phase between them.

 Taking into account the above facts, the propagated beam is of the type

 Proceeding as in the previous section, we obtain the following CSD:

 where we can clearly distinguish three contributions, namely, two CSDs each associated with one of the localized beams (first and second lines) and a crossed interference term (third and forth lines).
 Their role is more clearly seen through the corresponding partial contributions, that is, the transverse intensity distributions,